davelush/davelush.coding.blog/posts/index.md

 # Docs

+`I'm going to leave these here until I'm comfortable with codedoc`

 `coding.blog` is based on [**CODEDOC**](https://codedoc.cc).
 Checkout the official documentations of **CODEDOC** to learn more about how it works and how you can utilize it to create your blog.